Rhetoric

 - Beware What Sounds Insightful

 - Value/virtue signalling.
-As much as I am tired of things which seem to me to be facile value signalling, which is which I presume people mean when they dismiss something as virtue signalling, I am doubly tired of the stylized value signalling that is people dismissing any displays of values of which they disapprove as facile, which is how this term is predominantly used in the comments section.
-“Virtue signalling” virtue signalling is virtue signalling without the excuse of ignorance.
+As much as I am tired of things that seem to me to be facile value signalling — which, I presume, is what people mean when they dismiss something as virtue signalling — I am doubly tired of the stylized value signalling where people dismiss any display of values they disapprove of as facile, which is how this term is predominantly used in the comments section.
+“Virtue signalling” is virtue signalling without the excuse of ignorance.

 - Motte and bailey doctrine.
-Beware, although this is an interesting perspective, it is also one insight that also every pseudoclever commenter believes applies everywhere the moment they hear it, just like value signalling.
+Beware: although this is an interesting perspective, every pseudo‑clever commenter treats it as a universal explanation the moment they hear it, just like value signalling.

 - Perhaps The Debunking Handbook?